-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance of One Gene-1”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance of One Gene-1”.

 1. What is the process of removal of anthers termed?

 Explanation: Emasculation is the process of removal of anthers.
 This is carried out to carry out pollination in a controlled manner and avoid self-pollination.

 2. What process needs to be avoided for carrying of efficient crosses?